mnakib/MSLabs/Azure/event-based-solutions/azure-event-hub.md

 **Using Azure CLI:**

-- **Create a resource group, an Event Hubs namespace, and an Event Hub—all**
+- **Create a resource group, an Event Hubs namespace, and an Event Hub**
 - **Create a producer and a consumer using Python**